m-kupiec/compendium-typescript/README.md

 ## Type Inference

 "TypeScript knows the JavaScript language and will generate types for you in many cases.
 For example in creating a variable and assigning it to a particular value, TypeScript will use the value as its type." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))

+## Type Definitions

+"there are two syntaxes for building types: Interfaces and Types.
+You should prefer `interface`.
+Use `type` when you need specific features." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))